Benton County communities ready to show support for Det. Paul Newell

 Det.
 Newell died just five days after the second annual Officer Kevin Apple 1212 Day was honored in Benton County.

-“For that to happen on the heels of of 1212 Day, it was stunning,” said JP Armas.
+“For that to happen on the heels of 1212 Day, it was stunning,” said JP Armas.

 “That is still a very fresh wound,” he said.